Quatermass and the Pit (film): Plot

-Disaster strikes when a power line is dropped within the craft, giving it a massive jolt of electrical energy.
-The effect and range of the spaceship's influence on those Londoners susceptible to it increases; they go on a rampage, attacking all those perceived as different, with powerful, deadly telekinetic displays of energy.
-Breen is drawn towards the spaceship and killed by the intense, roasting energy emanating from it.
-Quatermass falls under the alien control as well, but is snapped out of it by Roney, who is unaffected.
-The two men realise that a small portion of the population are immune.
-The psychic energy intensifies, ripping up streets and buildings, while a spectral image of a Martian towers above the city, itself resembling the image of the Devil of legend.
+A power line later is dropped within the craft, giving it a jolt of electrical energy.
+The effect and range of the spaceship's influence on Londoners increases; they go on a rampage, attacking all those perceived as different, with deadly telekinetic displays of energy.
+Breen is drawn towards the spaceship and killed by the energy emanating from it.
+Quatermass falls under the alien control too, but is snapped out of it by Roney, who is unaffected.
+A small portion of the population turns out to be immune.
+The psychic energy intensifies, ripping up streets and buildings, while a spectral image of a Martian resembling the image of the Devil of legend towers above London.
 Recalling stories about how the Devil could be defeated with iron and water, Roney theorises that the Martian energy can be discharged into the earth.
-While Quatermass prevents Barbara stopping him, Roney climbs a building crane and swings it into the spectral image.
+Roney climbs a building crane and swings it into the image.
 The crane bursts into flames as it discharges the energy, killing Roney.
 The image and its effects on London disappear.
-Quatermass and Judd stand amidst the devastation of London, slowly recovering from the personal upheaval the alien energy has wreaked on them.